This is part two of my trip to Scotland and Northern Ireland. Check out part one.

 Day Three – New Year’s Extravaganza in Edinburgh

 We all woke up late Monday morning a little deflated.
 Although the previous night had been a blast, we were still without any New Year’s plans.
 It seemed like everyone and their mothers would be attending the infamous street party.
 It was poor planning on my part for not purchasing tickets ahead of time.
 I had no idea Edinburgh would have such crazy festivities planned for the New Year, drawing in crowds from all around Scotland.
-If you plan on coming for New Years, make sure you buy tickets ahead of time for whichever activities you plan on getting yourself into.
+If you plan on coming for New Year’s Eve, make sure you buy tickets ahead of time for whichever activities you plan on getting yourself into.

 Hogmanay – Last Day of the Year

-As we all laid in bed thinking our New Year’s celebration would be at a sleepy pub somewhere, Andres exclaimed that the Facebook page for Hogmanay (what Scotland calls New Year’s) posted that there would be a last minute sale for tickets to the street party!
+As we all laid in bed thinking our New Year’s celebration would be at a sleepy pub somewhere, Andres exclaimed that the Facebook page for Hogmanay (what Scotland calls New Year’s Eve) posted that there would be a last minute sale for tickets to the street party!
 Our mission was clear: get those tickets.
 Andres was able to buy all four of us tickets online but we still had to go retrieve them before a certain time.
 Luckily we had plenty of time to grab them.
 So on the way to the ticket tent, we picked up some food and drinks to bring back to the hostel in order to prepare for the night.

 Edinburgh’s Atmosphere is Mesmerizing

 After cleaning ourselves up (and looking quite dapper I might add), we toasted to our vacation together over some whiskey and set out for the street party.
-Edinburgh was completely unrecognizable in preparation for New Year’s.
+Edinburgh was completely unrecognizable in preparation for New Year’s Eve.
 The streets were packed and music was blaring from speakers that echoed all throughout the city.
 The whole atmosphere was mesmerizing and definitely something I will never forget.
 We weaved our way through the crowd towards Rose Street, where a rave of sorts was going on.
 Along the way, we were given more whiskey.
 Lord those Scots love their whiskey.

 The rave was intense.
 The music and the lighting were euphoric, and everyone was dancing and having a great time.
 The only thing that slightly annoyed me was how long the lines to the bathrooms were.
 It took upwards of forty minutes standing in line filled with pushy people.
 Thankfully, I only had to go through that once.
-As midnight approached, the whole town began counting down to zero and we were all greeted with an impressively beautiful fireworks display from the Edinburgh Castle, which Rose Street perfectly faced.
+As midnight approached, the whole town began counting down to zero and we were all greeted with an impressively beautiful fireworks display from Edinburgh Castle, which Rose Street perfectly faced.
 They were probably some of the best fireworks I have ever seen in my life.
 I may have teared up a little bit.
 Right after the show, Franz Ferdinand played a song, too, which was unexpected and really cool!

 Day Four – Continuing the Party